BUS210 Managerial Accounting and Budgeting

 It is recommended that the students have knowledge in financial accounting corresponding to BUS110.

-The overall assessment will consist of a sub-test and a final examination based on a 30/70 relationship.
+The combined assessment will consist of a sub-test and a final examination based on a 30/70 relationship.
 There is mandatory attendance at the sub-test.
 Absence without satisfactory documentation will result in the final examination not being considered.
 When documenting valid absence, however, the final examination will count 100%.
 The duration of the sub-test is 1.75 hours, while the final examination will have a time frame of 3.5 hours.
 Both will be in writing.
 In case of any retake of the examination, both the sub-test and the final examination must be retaken.
 Such retake will only be held in the spring semester.
 No new exam will be held in the autumn semester.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)